lekhrajdinkar/02-Java17/Notes/02_Java-8-new.md

   - `Optional`.stream() - J9

 ### INTERMEDIATE
+  - each operator function ,returns another Stream<?> :point_left:
-  - java 8 :
+  - **java 8** :
     - `filter(Predicate)`, `map(Function)`, `flatmap(Function)`, `peek(Consumer)`, `distinct()`,  `boxed()`
     - `sorted()` : natural order : comparable,`sorted(Compartor)`,
     - `limit(long)`, `skip(long)`, `peek(Consumer)`
+  - **Java 9** :
-  - Java 9 :
+    - `takewhile(Predicate)` :
-    - `takewhile(Predicate)` : Takes elements from the stream while the predicate is true.
-BREAK
+      - Takes elements from the stream while the predicate is true.
+      - once predicate is false, it will stop taking element. stream ends here.
+      - so more likely BREAK.
+    - `dropwhile(Predicate)` :
-    - `dropwhile(Predicate)` : Drops elements from the stream while the predicate is true.
+      - Drops elements from the stream while the predicate is true.
+      - once predicate is false, it will start taking element till end of stream.
-  - jav 16 :
+  - **jav 16** :
     - `mapMulti`(`BiConsumer`<T, `Consumer<R>`>) :
       - designed to take each element of the stream,
       - and produce `zero` or more elements, which are then combined into a new stream.